avalonv/reCBZ/README.md

 The output file(s) will always be saved to the current directory as `filename [reCBZ].extension`, unless **--overwrite** is specified.

-See the [Wiki](https://github.com/avalonv/reCBZ/wiki) for a list options and ebook profiles.
+Use `--help` or see the [Wiki](https://github.com/avalonv/reCBZ/wiki) for a list options and ebook profiles.

 Default values for most options can be changed in `defaults.toml`